 Budd RDCs are excellent vehicles for the service requirements on these two lines but over the passing years VIA's RDC fleet has deteriorated becoming unreliable and expensive to maintain.

-Beginning June 2001 Industrial Rail Services of Moncton, New Brunswick, began to refurbish five VIA Rail RDCs.
+Beginning in June of 2001 Industrial Rail Services of Moncton, New Brunswick, began to refurbish five VIA Rail RDCs.
 Work is to include overhaul of all mechanical systems, engines, transmissions, air conditioning, generators, motors, trucks, and the car interior, including carpets, upholstery, and seats.
 VIA leased an additional RDC so that work which is performed one-car-at-a-time in Moncton will not disrupt train services.

 The first refurbished RDC was completed on 15 Nov 2001, the second in February 2002.
 The cost for this work will be 2.4 million dollars.

-Photo VIA 6148 was built by the Budd Company in 1957 as Canadian Pacific Railway number 9114, an RDC-2.
+VIA 6148 was built by the Budd Company in 1957 as Canadian Pacific Railway number 9114, an RDC-2.
 Later the baggage section was removed being filled with passenger seats and the unit classified as RDC-2M.
 It can hold 71 passengers and has a snack bar and wheelchair accessible washroom.

 After refurbishment in Moncton VIA 6148 saw service in northern Ontario before arriving at the Esquimalt & Nanaimo's Victoria roundhouse in late August 2002.
 Externally it appears the same except for a modified paint scheme.
 The letter board above the windows now sports a blue band of paint.
 The VIA Rail Canada flag logo has also been added on the sides.
 Large black VIA lettering appears on the end doors.

-Photo Internally the story is different.
+Internally the story is different.
 Entering the car the first thing a passenger notices is the drab grey-green colour scheme.
 There are new carpets and upholstery but this same grey-green paint was applied over the seat-back snack trays.
 This looks shoddy as it is already chipping and peeling in places.

 Immediately behind the engineer's control stand in the vestibule, about five feet above the floor, a push button computer control panel was added.
 The closet next to the passenger compartment contains a computer system named the EPPC-100 Engine Controller.
 This system monitors all critical engine and transmission functions such as temperature, pressure, engine speed, and track speed.
 It controls all engine and transmission functions, and has alarm and engine shut-down functions in the event of any detected defect.
 It also has the ability to cause the drive system to "shift".
 A typical automobile transmission can shift three or four times but the RDC can shift only once.
 (They seldom, if ever, get out of first on the E&N!)
 Both of VIA 6148's transmissions were replaced during the overhaul in Moncton.